dwalend/Disentangle/README.md

-ScalaGraphMinimizer
+Disentangle
 ===================

-ScalaGraphMinimizer is a kit for customizable graph algorithms, originally built for [scala-graph](http://www.scala-graph.org/).
+Disentangle is a kit for customizable graph algorithms in Scala, originally built for [scala-graph](http://www.scala-graph.org/).
 Most graph libraries available on the internet provide some way to find shortest paths, almost always via Dijkstra's algorithm.
 However, when you try to use the algorithm provided it doesn't match your needs and is sealed up in the black box of compiled code, custom data structures, and incorrect assumptions.
 ScalaGraphMinimizer uses exposed data structures based on scala.collection Seqs and tuples.
 Its semiring-based graph minimization algorithms let you define exactly what you want to minimize.
 The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
 The high-level semiring structures are composable, which allows for a great deal of code reuse and customization.

-The current version is 0.1.2, the forth release.
-I have restructured the project into subprojects, separating the core graph library from the translator to scala-graph, and creating new subprojects for benchmarks, examples, and presentations.
+## Changes in 0.1.2, the forth release

+* Project renamed to Disentangle from ScalaGraphMinimizer, which was nearly impossible to say
+* Restructured into subprojects to minimize dependencies on third-party parts in your code
+* Added parallel versions of Dijkstra's and Brandes' algorithms

 I am seeking feedback on just what the API should look like.
+I think I'm getting close.
 Please let me know what works well and what could be better.

-## Getting ScalaGraphMinimizer
+## Getting Disentangle

 The easiest way to include this project in yours is to add the jar files from sonatype's mvn repository.

-    libraryDependencies += "net.walend" %% "scalagraphminimizer" % "0.1.1"
+    libraryDependencies += "net.walend" %% "scalagraphminimizer" % "0.1.2" //todo update with new project name

 ### The Latest Snapshot (When Available)